 Freestanding imaging centers are a great way to save money on radiology screening’s high costs, especially if you’re uninsured or if you wish to book annual elective screenings to stay on top of your healthcare.

-At Ezra, we strive to make early cancer detection accessible to everyone, so we have flexible payment plans: We offer monthly and yearly payment options.
+At ezra, we strive to make screening for potential cancer accessible to everyone, so we have flexible payment plans: We offer monthly and yearly payment options.

 Our full-body MRI plus is a 60-minute full-body MRI without contrast dye plus a five-minute low-dose chest CT.
 This is our most advanced plan, which can screen for potential cancers in the head, neck, abdomen, pelvis, and lungs.
 The yearly option costs $2,350, and the monthly plan is $220/month.